vaib-dev/Courses/11-linkedin/5-articles.md

 3. Outside of business hours.
 Most of the people tend to switch from professional social media platforms to more personal ones after work hours.

 ## Engagement

+### 1. Share Your LinkedIn Articles with Your Knowns

+ Your knowns play a very important role in making your article go viral as they will read the article properly, will add comments and like, there is also a chance of sharing the article.
+So, you must send them.

+ Think through who in your contacts would genuinely benefit from the knowledge and information you shared in your post.
+Then send them a personalized message with a link.

+ Something like:

+ “Good morning/afternoon, [First Name]!
+I just wrote an article about how to get more views on LinkedIn Publishing posts, and I know this is something you had mentioned you are exploring.
+I hope you find it useful and would love to know your thoughts if you have a minute.
+Thanks!”

+### 2. Share with LinkedIn Groups
+The most effective way to share your LinkedIn articles within a group will be to copy the link from the “share” button and then write a post specific to each group that includes the link.

+### 3. Share with Other Social Media and/or Email
+This one is a tricky one, as it depends on your bigger picture social media strategy and goals.
+If you are repurposing your own blog content as LinkedIn articles, then you may prefer to send them to the original source on your website rather than your LinkedIn profile.

+If, however, you have not shared the same content in another way with your email list or other social media accounts, then share on!
+Follow all the same guidelines to personalize and customize.

+### 4. Engage with Your Readers on LinkedIn
+ You can get more readers by rewarding the ones you have!
+LinkedIn will show you who has liked your article, how many views it has received, and any comments on the article.

+If you see that someone liked your article and you feel like it is appropriate to the relationship you might follow up with an individual message.
+Something along the lines of “I see that you liked my article about ____.
+Have you been using ___ in your business lately?
+What kind of results are you seeing?”

+Definitely take the time to respond to any comments with a comment of your own.
+At a minimum, thank readers for taking the time to comment, and if possible, keep the conversation going with engagement strategies.

+### 5. Be Aware of Search Optimization Best Practices
+Are you still not seeing the number of readers you would like on your articles?
+Maybe the way you wrote the article itself needs to be evaluated.

+Think through who it is that you want to read this article, and what they are searching for, or what frustration they are having.
+Do you answer their questions?
+Do you solve their problem?

+## Summary
+At the end I can say that, you can connect with everyone who comments or engages with your article.
+Do the same for those who comment/engage with posts from other experts in your niche.
+You can also search LinkedIn for relevant groups to join, participate in discussions there, and connect with everyone you talk to or engage with by sharing your article there.

+In the next chapter, we will study about, How to optimize your profile for better search visibility.